Does Retirement Planning Predict Healthy Behaviors?

 The study found that individuals who had previously chosen to save for the future by making 401(k) contributions improved their health significantly more than noncontributors did, even though there were few health differences between the two groups before program implementation.

-Specifically, they found that employees who saved for the future by contributing to a 401(k) showed improvements in their abnormal blood-test results and health behaviors approximately 27% more often than noncontributors did.
+that employees who saved for the future by contributing to a 401(k) showed improvements in their abnormal blood-test results and health behaviors approximately 27% more often than noncontributors did.
 In the 2014 paper “Healthy, Wealthy, and Wise: Retirement Planning Predicts Employee Health Improvements”, the researchers claim that while health and financial discounting appear to be domain independent at any given point in time, financial discounting predicts dynamic responses to health information.

 The study concluded that their analysis suggests that the same underlying psychological factors that are linked to retirement planning also predict health-improvement behaviors.
 While they were unable to directly identify what drives this apparent connection, they noted that their “rich panel data and extensive demographic controls cast doubt on alternative mechanisms, such as advice taking, conscientiousness, and cognitive ability, although other mechanisms, such as self-efficacy expectations and views of the future self, may have influenced our results.”

 Note that they also cautioned that care should be used in generalizing the results, which were based on a relatively small sample of repeat-participant, long-term employees.